About Your Vulvar Surgery

 A groin lymph node dissection is removal of most or all of the lymph nodes in your groin.
 The number of nodes varies from person to person.
 It can be done on 1 or both sides of your perineum.

-If cancer cells are found in your sentinel lymph node(s), you may have a groin lymph node dissection as part of your vulvar surgery.
+If there are cancer cells in your sentinel lymph node(s), you may have a groin lymph node dissection during your vulvar surgery.
 Sometimes, you and your doctor might decide to do a groin lymph node dissection without doing a sentinel lymph node biopsy.
-This can happen if you had an imaging scan or other test that showed cancer in your lymph nodes.
-If this applies with you, your doctor with talk with you to decide what’s best for you.
+This can happen if an imaging scan or other test showed cancer in your lymph nodes.
+Your doctor with talk with you to decide what’s best for you.

 This section will help you get ready for your surgery.
 Read it when your surgery is scheduled.
 Refer to it as your surgery gets closer.
 It has important information about what to do to get ready.